|

 your feelings?
 This lesson gives you a chance to make some great new

-horse friends, and help others, too.
 In this lesson, we will learn about

 horses and how they can help people grow in many ways.